-XI.
+VIII.
 VISITORS TO THE SCHOOLS

 The Board encourages parents and other district citizens to visit the district's schools and classrooms to observe the work of students, teachers and other staff.
 Since schools are a place of work and learning, however, certain limits must be set for such visits.
-The Principal or his or her designee is responsible for all persons in the building and on the grounds.
-For these reasons, the following rules apply to visitors to the schools:
+The Principal or designee is responsible for all persons in the building and on the grounds.